hallatore/MeshBlend-docs/Getting started/Setup.md

 > [!NOTE] Blend ID
 > At it's core the MeshBlend shader works on a grayscale mask where each mesh has a value (0 - 255) that holds the blend size and unique ID.
 >
-> The activator blueprint ensures each mesh gets a value that is not overlapping with any intersecting meshes, since we only have a limited number of values to choose from.
+> The activator system ensures each mesh gets a value that is not overlapping with any intersecting meshes, since we only have a limited number of values to choose from.
 >
 > Read more about this in [Rules of Blending](</Knowledgebase/Rules of Blending.md>).